 SOC 367.
-Leadership for Social Change, 4 hours
+Leadership for Social Change, 4 hours, Summer

-Role of innovative leaders and organizations promoting positive, intentional social change.
-For Adult Program students only.
+Role of innovative leaders and organizations promoting positive, intential social change.

 SOC 400.
 Teaching Assistantship, 1 hour, Fall, Spring

 Sociology or Human Services majors assist with grading, instruction, and/or research.
 Student must have at least a 3.0 GPA and have completed at least 9 hours in Sociology.
 May be repeated to a maximum of 3 hours.
 S/F grading.